 Gazelka calls for tougher penalties for ‘young hardened criminals’

-Sen. Paul Gazelka, R-East Gull Lake, speaks on Friday Jan.
-14, 2022.
+Sen. Paul Gazelka, R-East Gull Lake, will be vying for the GOP endorsement this weekend in Rochester.
 Photo by Ricardo Lopez/Minnesota Reformer

 Minnesota Republicans previewed their tough-on-crime legislative agenda on Friday, with one state lawmaker and GOP gubernatorial contender calling for mandatory minimum sentences for those accused of carjacking.